ybrid/app-example-ios/README.md

 ...
 ```

-## Tutorial
+## Tests
-The scheme 'app-example-iosUITests' contains some test classes.
-'UseAudioPlayerTests shows how to use the SDK and covers the basic use cases.

-Change to the 'Test navigator' tab and run 'UseAudioPlayerTests'.
+Scheme 'app-example-iosUITests' contains some test classes.
+Select the scheme, change to the 'Test navigator' tab and run one of the tests.

+- 'UseYbridPlayerTests' is a tutorial.
+It explains how to use YbridPlayerSDK.
+- 'YbridPlayerTests' covers the basic use cases.
+Run it to make sure everything works fine.
+- 'PlayerToggleStressTests' takes about 7 Minutes.
+It toggles play and stop in decreasing time intervalls.
+It's purpose is to demonstrate robustness and watch memory usage.

+You can run tests on simulator or connected devices.

-**Sorry**, there is an issue with simulators using ios < 14 on macOS Big Sur (see #known issues).
+**Sorry**, there is an issue with simulators using ios < 14 on macOS Big Sur (see [Known issues](https://github.com/ybrid/app-example-ios#known-issues) below).

 ## Update the player-sdk